BestTimesToVisit.com Logo

 culture

 Embrace the 'siesta' culture, especially in smaller towns.
-Many shops and businesses close for a few hours in the early afternoon (roughly 12:30 PM to 3:00 PM).
-Plan your errands accordingly, and enjoy a leisurely lunch or a quiet moment yourself.
+Many shops and businesses close for a few hours in the early afternoon (around 12:30 PM to 2:30 PM), so plan your errands accordingly.
+It's a great time to enjoy a leisurely lunch or a quiet stroll.

 money